ChallirwarSakshi/CODTECH-Task-Two/README.md

-Name: Sakshi Challirwar
+Name: Sakshi Challirwar,
-Company: CODTECH IT SOLUTIONS
+Company: CODTECH IT SOLUTIONS,
-ID: CT12DS2713
+ID: CT12DS2713,
-Domain: Web Development
+Domain: Web Development,
-Duration: October 15th, 2024 to December 15th, 2024
+Duration: October 15th, 2024 to December 15th, 2024.

 ## Project Overview
 The Weather Forecast Application provides users real-time weather data for any city globally.
 Users can input a city name to retrieve accurate and up-to-date information about the current weather, including temperature, humidity, wind speed, and a description of the weather conditions.